0xAX/linux-insides/mm/linux-mm-2.md

 and return it.

-The second function is - `early_iounmap` - unmaps an `I/O` memory region.
-This function takes two parameters: base address and size of a `I/O` region and generally looks very similar on `early_ioremap`.
-It also goes through fixmap slots and looks for slot with the given address.
-After this it gets the index of the fixmap slot and calls `__late_clear_fixmap` or `__early_set_fixmap` depends on `after_paging_init` value.
-It calls `__early_set_fixmap` with on difference then it does `early_ioremap`: it passes `zero` as physical address.
-And in the end it sets address of the I/O memory region to `NULL`:
+The second function, `early_iounmap`, unmaps an `I/O` memory region.
+This function takes two parameters: base address and size of a `I/O` region and generally looks very similar to `early_ioremap`.
+It also goes through fixmap slots and looks for a slot with the given address.
+After that, it gets the index of the fixmap slot and calls `__late_clear_fixmap` or `__early_set_fixmap` depending on the `after_paging_init` value.
+It calls `__early_set_fixmap` with one difference to how `early_ioremap` does it: `early_iounmap` passes `zero` as physical address.
+And in the end it sets the address of the I/O memory region to `NULL`:

 ```C
 prev_map[slot] = NULL;
 ```

 That's all about `fixmaps` and `ioremap`.
-Of course this part does not cover full features of the `ioremap`, it was only early ioremap, but there is also normal ioremap.
-But we need to know more things before it.
+Of course this part does not cover all features of `ioremap`, only early ioremap but there is also normal ioremap.
+But we need to know more things before we study that in more detail.

 So, this is the end!